Woodbridge Sekforde Tap

 Current building probably dates from about 1840 when they built the "new" armshouses.
 The pub was certainly not there before 1830 although several earlier buildings were located close by and were also demolished at about that time.
 We do not yet know if any beer house was a part of the earlier structures.**

-Closed early-2012, with an application in for conversion to residential use.
+Closed early-2012, since converted to residential use.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)